-The taxpayer has 30 business days from the later of the day of assessment or the date that written reasons are provided, to object.
-Condonation for a late objection not based on exceptional circumstances may be extended by a senior SARS official for a period up to 30 business days, and if there are exceptional circumstances this period may be further extended by SARS.
-The maximum period within which a late objection may be extended remains 3 years.
+The taxpayer has 80 business days from the later of the day of assessment or the date that written reasons are provided, to object.

+A senior SARS official may extend the objection period by 30 business days if satisfied that reasonable grounds exist for the delay in lodging the objection.
+If exceptional circumstances caused the delay, the extension may exceed 30 business days.
+However, the objection period cannot be extended beyond three years from the date of assessment.